EikenDram/kube-build/cicd/dev/README.md

 # 2D:

-Need to make a script that would automate pushing packages into gitea using loaders with these images
+Need to make a script? that would automate moving packages into gitea using loaders